Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: Introduction

 The final part of Section \ref{s:picard} discusses examples where the conditions for the existence of the Picard superscheme can be relaxed when the base superscheme is even affine as well as examples where the super Picard functor is not representable.

-{In Section \ref{s:superperiod}, as an application, we construct a period map from an open substack of the moduli of proper and smooth supercurves to the moduli stack of principally polarized abelian superchemes.}
+{In Section \ref{s:superperiod}, as an application, we construct a period map from an open substack of the moduli of proper and smooth supercurves to the moduli stack of principally polarized abelian {schemes}.} {We discuss the relation of this construction with the D'Hoker-Phong defintion of a superperiod matrix.}

 Finally, we have gathered in the Appendix some auxiliary results, which are partly original.

 We assume that the reader is familiar with the basic definitions and notions of algebraic supergeometry.
 However, for convenience in Subsection \ref{ss:propermor} we recall some properties of morphisms of superschemes.